kevinniland/Zendesk-Intern-2021-Coding-Task/README.md

 * Once successfully logged in, the user will be presented with a menu.
 They have the option of viewing all tickets and viewing a ticket by specifying its ID.
    1. To view all tickets, choose option 1.
 This will display a max of 25 tickets.
 The user can then 'page' through the remaining tickets or exit to the main menu.
    2. To view a single ticket, choose option 2.
 The user will be prompted for a ticket ID.
 If a ticket with this ID exists, the ticker will be displayed.
-   3. To exit the application, choose option -1.
+   3. To exit the application, enter option -1.

 ---